adam-p/yesterday-i-learned/random.md

     * Exercise: the harder, the faster (lung expels alcohol), assuming you replenish your fluids
     * Tolerance: the more tolerated, the faster
 * Chrome for iOS makes requests to `http://localhost:0` for [URL verification](http://blog.newrelic.com/2014/04/11/crazy-things-found-developing-new-relic-browser/?mpc=SM-TWIT-generic-EN-100-browserdev-crazythings).
+* Adjective for *pervert*: *perverse*
+* You once played poker with Lou (Louis J. Montulli II, The Netscape guy) in Sunnyvale.
+You did not win.
+Nor did he.
+Then again, you spent $20 and he went all-out.